Hi! Please enjoy my portfolio! -Steven Updated 1/30/2026

 MOTION CAPTURE & FACIAL MOTION CAPTURE

 DeepMotion is a tool that converts videos into frame animation.
-I can use this technique to achieve animations that feels much more alive, but I also enjoy hand painting, and hand adjusting premade simple motions as well.
+I use this technique to achieve animation that feels alive, and I also enjoy hand painting, or hand adjusting simple motions as well.

 Shot from the inside the website DeepMotion, to capture a humanoid animation.
 I am wearing a second camera that is capturing facial animation(see below).

-The humanoid animation targeted inside of Unity Game Engine
+The humanoid animation targeted inside Unity Game Engine

 Final Version in game